CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

 {{%/notice%}}

-<span style="color: #36424a;"> </span> VRFs are provisioned using NCLU.
+VRFs are provisioned using NCLU.
 VRFs can be pre-provisioned in FRRouting too, but they become active only when configured with NCLU.

   - You pre-provision a VRF in FRRouting by running the command `vrf vrf-name`.